pseudoyim/FSND_final/README.md

 ```
 $ sudo vim /var/log/apache2/error.log
 ```

 ### Apache mod-wsgi (web server gateway interface)
 Install it.
 ```
 $ sudo apt-get install libapache2-mod-wsgi
 ```
 You then need to configure Apache to handle requests using the WSGI module.

-### Make a wsgi app.
-Make `.wsgi` file for your app.
+Make a `.wsgi` file for your app.
 ```
-$ sudo nano /var/www/html/item_catalog.wsgi
+$ sudo vim /var/www/html/item_catalog.wsgi
 ```
 Create and edit your config file:
 ```